Royal St George's Golf Club Course Review - Golf Monthly

 The unquestionable star of the Kent coast’s triple Open alliance became the earliest English host course when the Claret Jug first ventured south 120 years ago.

-JH Taylor won that year, and didn’t break 80 once.
+JH Taylor won the first ever Open at Royal St George’s in 1894, and didn’t break 80 once.
 In 1993 – 99 years later – Greg Norman became the first champion golfer to shoot four rounds in the 60s.

 Darren Clarke won his first major in 2011, the last time St George’s hosted the world’s oldest major.